 P13 "Puitbach/Ahrn parking lot".

 By train to Seefeld train station and continue with the Regiobus to the stop "Leutasch Puitbach".

 You can find all connections in real time with the Mobility-App "wegfinder".

-The starting point for the hike to the Gehrenspitze is the parking lot Puitbach/Ahrn (P13) in Leutasch (fee required).
-From here, follow the signs to the left along the path to Puitegg and on into the Puittal valley.
+The starting point for the hike to the Gehrenspitze is the Puitbach/Ahrn parking lot (P13) in Leutasch (fee required).
+From here, follow the signs to the left along the path to Puitegg and further into the Puittal valley.
 This still unknown valley delights with untouched nature and paradisiacal views of the surrounding mountains.
 Under the high towers of the Öfelekopf, the Leutascher Dreitorspitze and the walls of the Gehrenspitze, you climb further and further up through the lush green valley.
 The flora and fauna with countless mountain herbs is also unique.
 With a little luck, you will encounter numerous chamois or marmots that call the Puittal their home.